Tori Spelling And Dean McDermott Will Make Cameo In Final ‘Sharknado’ Film

 Together, Tori and Dean have welcomed five children into the world, including daughters Stella, 9, and Hattie, 6, and sons Liam, 10, Finn, 5, and baby Beau, who just celebrated his first birthday.
 Tori is also the stepmother to Dean’s son, Jack, 19, from his previous marriage.

-In May, Spelling told Us Weekly that when it comes to her children she doesn’t mind the drama, and actually does “better in chaos.”
+In May, Spelling told Us Weekly that when it comes to her children, she doesn’t mind the drama, and actually does “better in chaos.”
 Tori said that she rarely has a moment to herself but she loves it.

 Tori spoke with E!
 News and talked about life as a family of seven.
 Spelling said that it has been a blessing having their youngest son, Beau.
-Spelling said that the baby Beau’s special arrival wasn’t just for their family but for herself and Dean.
+Spelling said that the baby Beau’s special arrival wasn’t just for their family, but for herself and Dean.
 Tori said their love has grown stronger following the birth of Beau.

 The mom-of-five often jokes that she hasn’t “peed alone in 11 years.”
 Tori said that she practices her breathing while watching her children play.
 Spelling said that being present is a difficult challenge, especially for moms.